DORIA Glass Tubes Flush Mount

 Period: 1960s, 1970s – Mid-Century Modern.

-Other versions: Made in many forms and sizes, also made as a chandelier and wall lamp.
+Other versions: This DORIA glass tubes flush mount was made in many forms and sizes, also made as a chandelier and wall lamp.
 These type of lights were produced from the sixties until the 1980s.
 Slight variations in the glass.
 Versions were made with gold flakes inside and some other variations.

 DORIA-WERK, DORIA-Werk – Beleuchtungsglas – Beleuchtungskörper or Doria-Werkstätten, Walter Donner GmbH & Co.
 KG was founded after the second World War in Fürth, near Nürnberg, Germany in 1948.
 The name changed over the years.
 The internal design team was named DORIA-Studio.
 The company is often named Doria Leuchten.

-A chandelier won the iF-Design Award in 1968, discipline: product.
+A DORIA chandelier with these glass tubes received an iF-Design Award in 1968, discipline: product.

 Links (external links open in a new window)